A man watching the sunrise | 5 Essential Benefits of Behavioral Therapy for Improved Mental Health Treatment

 When you aren’t aware of why you feel the way you do or how to express your feelings clearly, it can feel like you don’t have control over who you are and what you need.
 Feeling a lack of power or control in any area of life is a general cause of stress and anxiety.
 While we can’t control or have power over everything in our lives, we can control how we act and react.

 Therapy is one form of behavioral healthcare that can improve your life in the five ways listed above.
 However, psychiatry is another form that may also enhance your emotional, psychological, and social health.
 Psychiatric treatments can help address symptoms you experience from any mental health condition you may have.
-These treatments can range from medications to more innovative treatments, such as transcranial magnetic stimulation (TMS) or esketamine.
+These treatments can range from medications to more innovative treatments, such as transcranial magnetic stimulation (TMS), SPRAVATO (esketamine), or Ketamine Infusion Therapy.

 What is TMS?
 Learn more here.